 The Young Lioness

 A spark.
+A fire.
+Building.
 Waiting.

 I have two children.
 Lyla and Bodhi.
 And my wife, Ashley.
 They ask me to read to them.
 Again and again.
 One more story.
-And what I wanted more than anything was to put into their hands something that carried what I know to be true — not as a lesson, not as a teaching — but as a story they could feel in their bodies.
+And what I wanted more than anything was to put into their hands something that carried what I know to be true — not as a lesson, not as a teaching — but as a story they could feel in their bones.

 So I wrote one.

-And then I wrote thirteen.
+And then I wrote twelve more.

 She meets a wise snake named Sarpa.
 And Sarpa tells her a story.